Reviewed by: Eleanor Fairford, Full Governing Body, 26th September 2022

 Children and young people witnessing domestic abuse

-Witnessing domestic abuse is really distressing and scary for a child, and causes serious harm.
-Children living in a home where domestic abuse is happening are at risk of other types of abuse too.
+Witnessing domestic abuse is child abuse.
+Living in a home where domestic abuse happens can have a serious impact on a child or young person’s mental and physical wellbeing, as well as their behaviour.
 Children can experience domestic abuse or violence in lots of different ways.
 They might:

 - see the abuse